The Shubenacadie Canal Commission

 Meet Our Staff and Head Volunteers

-Financial Oversight, Recording and Reporting, Management of Commission Projects, Funding Applications and Fundraising, Development and Maintenance of Commission Assets, Records Management, Communications, Staff Management
+At the SCC, Claire is responsible for: Financial Oversight, Recording and Reporting, Management of Commission Projects, Funding Applications and Fundraising, Development and Maintenance of Commission Assets, Communications and Staff Management.

 Paula takes care of the administrative side of the Shubenacadie Canal Commission and is based in the Fairbanks Centre.